cloudrex/TsLang/notes.md

 #### Token Rule Collision

-A *token rule collision* occurs when two token rules successfully match the same input string.
+A *token rule collision* occurs when two or more token rules successfully match the same input string.

 In case of a token rule collision, the following table will determine the action to be taken.